Scalar curvature rigidity of the four-dimensional sphere: Introduction

-Instead of studying degenerate spherical bands, in this paper we adopt a different strategy to prove \cref{thm:sphere}, that we now outline. \begin{enumerate} \item We rule out from \cref{thm:sphere} the case when all inequalities are strict following the approach of Gromov, that is, using $\mu$\nobreakdash-bubbles and \cref{thm:Listing} in dimension three.
-More precisely, we use these techniques to prove a comparison theorem with scalar and mean curvature for compact spherical bands.
-Our comparison results are in the same spirit as~\cites{cecchini2022scalar,Raede23}. \item We use the harmonic map heat flow coupled with the Ricci flow to show that the general case of \cref{thm:sphere} reduces to the case when all the inequalities are strict, unless the metric $g$ is Einstein with $\Ric_g=3g$.
-Here, we make use of recent results of Lee and Tam~\cite{LeeTam}, showing that the harmonic map heat flow coupled with the Ricci flow provides appropriate control of the Lipschitz constant with respect to the change of the scalar curvature under Ricci flow. \item We prove \cref{thm:sphere} for Einstein metrics.
-This is a consequence of Bishop's volume comparison theorem. \end{enumerate}
+Instead of focusing on degenerate spherical bands, this paper adopts a different strategy to establish \cref{thm:sphere}, as outlined below. \begin{enumerate} \item We first rule out from \cref{thm:sphere} the case when all the inequalities are strict, following Gromov's approach.
+This involves utilizing $\mu$\nobreakdash-bubbles and \cref{thm:Listing} in dimension three.
+More precisely, we make use of these techniques to prove a comparison theorem with scalar and mean curvature bounds for compact spherical bands.
+Our comparison results are in the same spirit as~\cites{cecchini2022scalar,Raede23}. \item We then employ the harmonic map heat flow coupled with the Ricci flow to demonstrate that the general case of \cref{thm:sphere} reduces to the situation where all the inequalities are strict, unless the metric $g$ is Einstein with $\Ric_g=3g$.
+Here, we make use of recent results of Lee and Tam~\cite{LeeTam}, showing that the harmonic map heat flow coupled with the Ricci flow provides appropriate control of the Lipschitz constant with respect to the change of the scalar curvature under Ricci flow. \item Finally, we prove \cref{thm:sphere} for Einstein manifolds, which follows as a consequence of Bishop's volume comparison theorem. \end{enumerate} This approach offers a novel perspective on proving \cref{thm:sphere}, circumventing the difficulties associated with degenerate spherical bands and exploiting powerful tools from geometric analysis.

-The paper is organized as follows.
-In \cref{sec:mu-bubbles} we review the relevant results on the existence and properties of $\mu$\nobreakdash-bubbles on compact Riemannian bands.
-In \cref{sec:scalar_mean} we prove a comparison result for compact spherical bands with scalar and mean curvature.
-In \cref{sec:Ricci_flow_Einstein} we use the harmonic map heat flow and the Ricci flow to show that Theorem \ref{thm:sphere} can be reduced to the case where all inequalities become strict unless the metric $g$ is Einstein.
+The remainder of this paper is organized as follows. \cref{sec:mu-bubbles} reviews relevant results on the existence and properties of $\mu$-bubbles on compact Riemannian bands.
+In \cref{sec:scalar_mean}, we prove a comparison result for compact spherical bands with scalar and mean curvature bound.
+In \cref{sec:Ricci_flow_Einstein}, we use the harmonic map heat flow coupled with the Ricci flow to show that Theorem \ref{thm:sphere} can be reduced to the case where all inequalities become strict unless the metric $g$ is Einstein.
 Finally, in \cref{sec:4-sphere_rigidity} we show that the comparison theorem from \cref{sec:scalar_mean} suffices to rule out strict inequalities from \cref{thm:sphere} and that \cref{thm:sphere} holds for Einstein metrics.
 This completes the proof of \cref{thm:sphere}.